Eyelid Surgery Recovery

 Pain isn’t usually an issue after eyelid surgery, but you’ll experience some degree of bruising and swelling for several days or weeks.
-Dr. Clark can recommend pain medication, but cold compresses will do wonders to keep you comfortable as you recover.
+Your surgeon can recommend pain medication, but cold compresses will do wonders to keep you comfortable as you recover.
 We encourage patients to get up and take short walks as soon as they can after general anesthesia, but keep activity light and easy.
 Also, you’ll need someone with you for the first 24 hours as the effects of anesthesia wear off.

 Will I be able to see normally after surgery?

 Yes, for the most part.
-Your eyes will not be bandaged, but Dr. Clark may place a lubricating ointment in them before you wake up from surgery, so if your vision seems a little blurry at first, don’t worry!
+Your eyes will not be bandaged, but your surgeon may place a lubricating ointment in them before you wake up from surgery, so if your vision seems a little blurry at first, don’t worry!
 It’s normal for your eyes to get tired quickly for a few days or weeks, so have some music or audiobooks on standby for entertainment as you recover, and apply your eye lubrication as instructed.

 After an eyelid lift, when can I….